outpaul/Spidermae/Readme.md

 The following packages are:

-- requests
-Download the *requests* library by pasting the following code in your terminal
+- requests: Download the *requests* library by pasting the following code in your terminal
 ```
 pip install requests
 ```

-- shutil
-Download the *shutil* library by pasting the following code in your terminal
+- shutil: Download the *shutil* library by pasting the following code in your terminal
 ```
 pip install shutil
 ```